ddoa/dea-code-examples/android-deckard-unittest/gradle/README.md

     ./gradlew clean test
     ```

+6. Try out Android x86 instead of the slow emulator.
+Read http://rodymiddelkoop.blogspot.nl/2012/11/kickstarting-your-android-project-with.html to see how this stuff works.

-6. You should also be able to run the Espresso tests:
+7. You should also be able to run the Espresso tests:

     ```bash
     ./gradlew clean connectedAndroidTest